sjohner/jhnr.ch/content/blog/installing-service-manager-2016-data-warehouse.md

 When your installation fails and you see the below error message, check the setup log (which can be found in ‘C:\Users\<User>\AppData\Local\Temp’) for the following error:

-<blockquote>_AssignSsrsRole Error: System.Web.Services.Protocols.SoapException : System.Web.Services.Protocols.SoapException: **The user or group name ‘BUILTIN\BUILTIN’ is not recognized.** —> Microsoft.ReportingServices.Diagnostics.Utilities.UnknownUserNameException: The user or group name ‘BUILTIN\BUILTIN’ is not recognized_</blockquote>
+    AssignSsrsRole Error: System.Web.Services.Protocols.SoapException : System.Web.Services.Protocols.SoapException: The user or group name ‘BUILTIN\BUILTIN’ is not recognized. —> Microsoft.ReportingServices.Diagnostics.Utilities.UnknownUserNameException: The user or group name ‘BUILTIN\BUILTIN’ is not recognized

 [![DWH Installation Error](/images/SCSM_DWH_ReportingError.png)](/images/SCSM_DWH_ReportingError.png)